Inducted June 2018

 • assisting PhD students and networking them with appropriate contacts within the QPS; and

-• revisiting the original analysis of the MPCO and develop the Queensland Crime Impact Score (QCIS) to examine the results from a different perspective.
+• revisiting the original analysis of the MPCO and developing the Queensland Crime Impact Score (QCIS) to examine the results from a different perspective.

 I believe that by combining our police experience (or our craft) with the use of valid scientific methods, we can foster innovation and professionalism in policing.

-The appetite for practitioner led policing research is high.
-A number of societies of evidence based policing have been formed around the world starting with the U.K., Australia, Canada, the U.S., and Spain.
-The mission of these societies is to develop, disseminate and advocate for police to use scientific research to guide best practice in all aspects of policing.
-They are collectives of individuals mutually committed to evidence based policing.
+The appetite for practitioner-led policing research is high.
+A number of societies of evidence-based policing have been formed around the world, starting with the United Kingdom, Australia, Canada, the United States, and Spain.
+The mission of these societies is to develop, disseminate, and advocate for police to use scientific research to guide best practices in all aspects of policing.
+They are collectives of individuals mutually committed to evidence-based policing.
 They have been created to advocate for and support research and to promulgate new knowledge.
-Membership, numbering in the thousands, is primarily comprised of police officers.
+Membership, numbering in the thousands, primarily comprises police officers.
 Perhaps this level of uptake further demonstrates the desire of police officers to embrace research and question historical practice.
 It also is an attempt by police officers and their respective agencies to take ownership of the profession of policing or the science of the profession.